Affiliate Marketing: Money-Making Guide for Beginners (2023)

-While the Amazon Associates program’s commission rates may not be the highest, but there is undoubtedly room to earn.
+While the Amazon Associates program’s commission rates may not be the highest, there is undoubtedly room to earn.

-One of the best parts about becoming an Amazon affiliate is that the user doesn’t even have to buy the product you referred them to.
+One of the best parts about becoming an Amazon affiliate is that the user doesn’t have to buy the product you referred them to.